carlostmgps/Orange-Pi-5-Android-Handheld-Game-Console/README.md

 #Day 2 8-3-2026  17:35
 Humm I decided to use esp32 C3 supermini board I found in taobao as it's much smaller.
+However...I really can't find a Kicad module so I use Conn_MMxNN to represent the board.